Standard Siren Cosmology with Gravitational Waves from Binary Black Hole Mergers in Active Galaxy Nuclei: Discussion

-Next, we consider how competitive and complementary our method is when compared to several other standard siren constraints expected from current generation GW detectors. \cite{gray2020} consider BNS mergers dark sirens which are typically closer than BBHs and less sensitive to $\Omega_m$.
+First we consider the constraints shown for reference by the horizontal lines in Figure \ref{fig:H0_precision}.
+We stress that this is not a realistic comparison in terms of upcoming results since the analysis of \cite{gray2020} is based on BNS simulations that assume an O2--like sensitivity (hence, the same event detected in e.g. O4 should have an improved signal-to-noise ratio, hence localization, compared to those simulations on average).
+Moreover, 250 BNSs are unlikely to be detected during O4 (and potentially not even in 1 year of O5).
+Note that \cite{chen17} provides less optimistic forecasts from dark standard sirens with BBH mergers, potentially only reaching a 10\% precision with all detectors considered here at design sensitivity, while a BNS dark siren analysis is expected to reach that 5\% within such scenario.
+On the other hand, \cite{Borhanian} show how some extremely well-localized dark sirens could provide a $\sim 2-8\%$ precision (shown as shaded region in Figure \ref{fig:H0_precision}).
+It is also worth mentioning that a precision of $\sim 2.5-3\%$ is feasible within about a year of A+ if $\lambda$ is on the high-end ($\lambda \sim 0.2-0.3$) of the range we consider. \cite{gray2020} consider BNS mergers dark sirens which are typically closer than BBHs and less sensitive to $\Omega_m$.
 For a spectroscopic galaxy catalog which is 50\% complete, they find a 5\% precision on $H_0$, which is a constraint that our method can also achieve within the next $\sim5$ years as long as $\lambda>0.1$.
 The study in \cite{chen17} relies primarily on bright standard sirens, and finds that to reach the $2\%$ precision level would take around $50$ bright sirens.
 Considering the median detections expected in \cite{petrov2022data} scenarios, these figures are likely to be reached during O5.
 On the other hand, considering that only one BNS EM counterpart has been detected so far and that follow-up campaigns might not succeed on detecting all EM counterparts, due to limited telescope time or more edge-on or high mass systems dominated by a fainter and/or red component \cite{bom2023designing}, the number of events with confirmed counterparts may be significantly less than the number of BNS or NSBH detections.
 The addition of another sample of candidate EM counterparts and potential standard sirens is therefore interesting to ensure that GW cosmology is able to weigh in the Hubble constant tension before the 2030s.
+Compared to other bright standard siren classes, namely BNS and NSBH, the observation of flares might not require disruptive Target-of-Opportunity (ToO) imaging or even ToO spectra for the present study.
+First, there is no need to require a direct association of a given flare to a specific GW event, although ideally spectroscopic confirmation of e.g. off-center events through spectroscopy of asymmetric broad lines \cite{mckernanRam} would be a smoking gun for association (hence becoming a bright standard siren, if the uniqueness of the counterpart can be established).
+Additionally, the flare time scales are expected to be of the orders of weeks to months for higher mass AGNs, as opposed to less than 1 week for kilonovae.
+Hence, AGN flare counterpart searches would rather require all sky monitoring such as that carried out by ZTF or Rubin Legacy Survey of Space and Time (LSST), and a small spectroscopic follow-up campaign to acquire redshifts of flares where not available.
+For instance, in our high background contaminant scenario, our simulations show that $\sim 95\%$ of events with $n_{\rm AGN}=10^{-4.5}$ Mpc$^{-3}$ and $\alpha_{\rm flare}=10^{-3}$ would have less than $\sim 7000$ AGNs in the GW area and therefore around $7$ background flares potentially associated to an event.

 \cite{Borhanian} requires golden events where one can identify the exact BBH host galaxy, assuming $100\%$ duty cycle over 2 years of LVK at A+ sensitivity, to reach a $\sim 2\%$ precision level on $H_0$.
 Under these circumstances, dark sirens act as bright sirens, and are therefore extremely powerful.
 In these special cases, no active follow-up is required for the purpose of dark standard siren cosmology, although complete imaging and spectroscopy of the high probability region will be fundamental.
 On the other hand, discovering an AGN flare in coincidence with such golden events would constitute a smoking gun for the GW-AGN association and a higher confidence standard siren measurement, given the low probability of chance coincidence of flares over the small volumes considered.